 They are just showing superficial and false things to cover their inner feelings.
 It’s mostly false.

-With a female narcissist, they are often bitchy and a bully.
+With a female narcissists, they are often bitchy and a bully.

-With a female narcissist, they will gossip about anyone and everyone they do not care, and they are bully’s, it’s just to make her feel better about herself, you get something new, they’ll get something better, they enjoy bringing others down.
-Even if they’re not a narcissist someone who consistently puts others down, is basically screaming out their own insecurities.
+With a female narcissists, they will gossip about anyone and everyone they do not care about, and they are bullies.
+It’s just to make her feel better about herself.
+You get something new.
+They’ll get something better.
+They enjoy bringing others down.
+Even if they’re not a narcissist, someone who consistently puts others down is basically screaming out their own insecurities.

-They will triangulate friends, playing them off against each other to divide and conquer, if you say ”no” they’ll say that ok Susan will, they will tell you that your mutual friend talks about you behind your back.
-They will try to gossip with you about that person, and then they will try to gossip with then about you.
+They will triangulate friends, playing them off against each other to divide and conquer.
+If you say ”no”, they’ll say that, ok, Susan will, they will tell you that your mutual friend talks about you behind your back.
+They will try to gossip with you about that person, and then they will try to gossip with them about you.

 Female narcissistic friends can be passive-aggressive and cut others down because they are jealous of you.
 Because you’ve got quality’s, they can never have.
 They can not see the damage they do towards others as their fault, they can’t self-reflect and change themselves, they cannot accept accountability, and they have to blame others.
 They believe they are perfect, and it’s others that are at fault.

-Female Friends will idolise, devalue, smear and discard.
+Female Friends will idealise, devalue, smear and discard.

 Female Friends will suck all your happiness from you; they will take all your joy; they will try to send you crazy; they want to take all your qualities and leave you with theirs.

 They can spend weeks or months turning up at your home unannounced, wanting to borrow things, chat about their problems, then the next poof they are gone, spending the next few months leeching off another friend, then once they’ve used them up, they’ll be back to drain you.